mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 Because Docker is limited to a subset of your host machine's resources, everything running within the container will always be slower when compared to running everything natively.
 Usually this is not very noticeable for higher-end machines, but this can be a significant problem for machines with weaker hardware.

 The good thing about Docker is that it is extremely easy to get the containers running and torn down, so it won't hurt to try spinning up the Docker dev environment just to see how it works for your machine.
-If you experience less than acceptable performance, take a look at TODO: the section on performance improvement suggestions before settling on the native dev environment.
+If you experience less than acceptable performance, take a look at ["Performance Tips" section](#performance-tips) before potentially settling on the native dev environment.

 #### Caveats concerning linting, formatting, and type checking.